How to Clean a Baseball Cap Without Ruining It

 How easily a stain absorbs into the fabric and how difficult it is to remove both depend on what the hat is made from.

-Always check the fabric label before cleaning.
+Always check the care label to identify the fabric before cleaning.

 pf-cdf592f8--The-Captician-different-fabrics.jpg__PID:2cbdc224-d1ff-4fea-b5c6-86f2c398e90f